fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ## What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?

-Since the syntax is desugared into a method call on the builder object, after compilation usages of this feature will be usable with previous compiler versions.
+Since the syntax is desugared into a standard method call on the builder object, after compilation, usages of this feature will be usable with previous compiler versions.

 # Unresolved Questions
 [unresolved]: #unresolved-questions